Can I Claim Compensation If I Was Hit By An Uninsured Driver? How To Claim?

 Many people mistakenly believe that in order to be able to make a car accident claim for an injury, such as whiplash, the other driver needs to have vehicle insurance.
 Whilst it has been a legal requirement since 2011 for all car and vehicle drivers in the UK to have a minimum level of insurance in place, some motorists still do not have policies and there is still a risk of being involved in an accident with uninsured drivers in the UK.
 It’s important to be aware of this ahead of making claims for any motor insurance bureau compensation payouts.

-You can learn more about what to do, how to claim, and what the value of your claim may be if hit by an uninsured driver by reading our guide to road traffic accident claims involving drivers who are not insured, or who drive away from the accident.
+You can learn more about what to do, how to claim, and what the value of your claim may be if hit by a driver with no insurance by reading our guide to road traffic accident claims involving drivers who are not insured, or who drive away from the accident.
 You can also talk to our team today by calling us on 0800 073 8804.

 Select A Section